Sleep Better. Live Better.

 KB-001: Sleep Health Overview

-Sleep is essential for brain function, emotional regulation, memory consolidation, and physical restoration.
-Poor sleep is associated with increased risk of mental illness,
+Sleep is a fundamental biological process essential for brain function, emotional stability, memory consolidation, and physical restoration.
+During

 KB-002: Definition of Sleep Disorders

-Sleep disorders are conditions that disrupt normal sleep patterns, affecting sleep quality, timing, or duration and causing daytime impairment.
+Sleep disorders are medical conditions that disrupt normal sleep patterns, affecting the quality, timing, or duration of sleep.
+These disruptions

 KB-003: Prevalence of Sleep Disorders